-As part of its anti-bribery and corruption third-party due diligence Wood Mackenzie requires its current vendors to complete this Anti-Bribery and Corruption Attestation.
+As part of its anti-bribery and corruption third-party due diligence, Wood Mackenzie Ltd and all of its affiliates and subsidiaries hereinafter collectively referred to as "Wood Mackenzie" requires its current and potential vendors/associated persons or entities, hereinafter referred to as "Vendor," to complete this Anti-Bribery and Corruption Attestation.

-An officer of the vendor's organization must sign the attestation and return it to Wood Mackenzie within thirty (30) days of issuance.
-The completed attestation and any supporting documentation must be sent securely to Wood Mackenzie.
+An officer of the Vendor's organization must sign the attestation and return it to Wood Mackenzie within thirty (30) days of issuance.
+The completed attestation and any supporting documentation must be sent securely to: ComplianceScreening@woodmac.com.